How to “Cold Call” Through Websites

 3. Is your inquiry even apropos?

-Best you detail why those you are contacting would be interested in what you have to offer.
+It’s best to detail why those you are contacting would be interested in what you have to offer.
 Otherwise, you don’t make an impression worth responding to.

 4. Double-check your submission for typos and proper grammar.